A large bolted zinc-aluminium water tank standing on a concrete plinth

 Bolted with EPDM gaskets, internal sealant on every seam

-Liner options
+Liner

-EPDM food-grade, PVC for chemical-resistant duty
+Included as standard — EPDM food-grade, or PVC for chemical-resistant duty

 Roof options